SpaceX rocket struggled to self-destruct as it spun out of control - The Boston Globe

 The next launch would attempt to accomplish the goals of the first mission — for the Starship vehicle to successfully detach from the booster and reach space before circling most of the planet and landing in the waters off Hawaii.

 Musk did not promise full success on the second try.
 He said he expected four or five more Starship launches this year.
-“We’ve probably got an 80% probability of reaching orbit this year,” Musk said.
-“I don’t want to tempt fate, but I think close to 100% chance of reaching orbit within 12 months.”
+“We’ve probably got an 80 percent probability of reaching orbit this year,” Musk said.
+“I don’t want to tempt fate, but I think close to 100 percent chance of reaching orbit within 12 months.”

 Musk said SpaceX was spending “$2 billion-ish” on Starship this year and would not need additional investments for development of the rocket.